DEFRA/defra-ai-sdlc/pages/feature-development/documentation.md

 Export your report as a markdown file in /docs
 ```

-It is best to use this prompt with a advanced reasoning model as this helps the model gather more context and 'reason' about the implementation of the code and why some of the functionality is present in addition to what it is doing.
+It is best to use this prompt with an advanced reasoning model as this helps the model gather more context and 'reason' about the implementation of the code and why some of the functionality is present in addition to what it is doing.

 The prompts to create technical documentation are below:
 - [prompt-create-api-documentation](../../pages/appendix/prompt-library/documentation-writing/prompt-create-api-documentation.md)